-If you were busted with marijuana, you may not know what is going to happen next.
-Fortunately, our experienced drug lawyers do.
-At The Umansky Law Firm, we are here to make sure an arrest on marijuana charges does not haunt you for the rest of your life.
+If you were arrested for possession of marijuana, you may not know what is going to happen next.
+Fortunately the experienced defense attorneys at The Umansky Law Firm do.
+We are here to make sure an arrest on marijuana charge does not haunt you for the rest of your life.

 Possession of more than 20 grams of marijuana is a felony in Florida.
 Depending on the quantity of marijuana and other factors, you could face more serious charges such as possession with intent to sell, drug sales and delivery, or drug trafficking.

-Penalties For A Conviction On A Marijuana Charge in Florida
+Penalties For A Conviction On A Marijuana Charge in Orlando

 - First-degree misdemeanor: Up to one year in jail and fines up to $1,000